Okerenghigho: Legal disputes

 Okerenghigho has been the center of a protracted legal dispute between the Ijaws of Gbaramatu and the Omadino people regarding land ownership.
 The matter has been litigated up to the Supreme Court of Nigeria, where the Omadino people have routinely prevailed.
 The court has consistently affirmed the Omadino people's status as the rightful owners of the land, with the Ijaws of Gbaramatu recognized as tenants.

 Okerenghigho community is home to the Nigerian Maritime University, which was established with a name that has been a subject of controversy.
 The name "Okerenkoko" is the ijaw corrupted version of the original Itsekiri name "Okerenghigho".
 This has led to a longstanding dispute, with the community's historical and legal name being a matter of contention.
 In 2018, the then Attorney General of the Federal Republic of Nigeria intervened, requesting the National Assembly to suspend plans to pass the bill establishing the university until the institution's name was corrected to reflect its original and legally recognized name, Okerenghigho.

 Geography

 Okerenghigho is situated within the Warri Southwest LGA of Delta State.
-The geographical coordinates of the community are as follows: